Should smoking be restricted at the workplace?

 Due to the health concerns arising from exposure to environmental tobacco smoke, ABC Company Inc. has instituted this policy to provide a smoke-free environment for all employees and visitors.

-This policy covers the smoking of any tobacco product and the use of smokeless (or spit) tobacco.
+This policy covers the smoking of any tobacco product, the use of smokeless (or spit) tobacco and electronic smoking devices.

 Smoking will not be allowed within the building at any time.
 Smoking will be allowed in designated smoking areas outside the building.